 These two passions—media and education—coalesced in a class with OSU School of Media and Strategic Communication professor Dr. McKinnon.

-In 2020, the Page Center awarded Dr. McKinnon a grant to make training modules for media students and professionals based on the findings of her and her colleges previous research.
+In 2020, the Page Center awarded Dr. McKinnon a grant to make training modules for media students and professionals based on her and her colleagues' previous research findings.
 Dr. McKinnon invited Haslett, who was enrolled in her Independent Study course, to participate in the project as part of her coursework.

 “This is not something I ever thought I’d get to do in graduate school,” Haslett said.
 “It was really exciting to work on something that was out of the box.
 It wasn’t just a class assignment.
 It was a professional project that she was working on and let me come in on.”